 Step 8: Adding the LED

-With all the LED projects I have made.
-This is the first time I am using WIFI LED .
+With all the LED projects I have made, this is the first time I am using WIFI LED.
 I must say they are quite nice.
 The control has one button.
-By pressing the controller button you can cycle through the different settings or you can check out the “Smart Life” phone App.
-Grabbing the app unleash even more controls.
+By pressing the controller button, you can cycle through the different settings or you can check out the “Smart Life” phone App.
+Grabbing the app unleashes even more controls.
 I won’t go into too many details maybe in a future post.
 For example; you can do things like selecting the color you want and the intensity, setting a timer, an operating scheduled, voice controls and much more.

 Step 9: Finishing Touches